DavJaveiro/DavJaveiro_RoadMap_Study/Spring Boot in Practice/Capítulo 3 - Database access with Spring Data/Capítulo 3 - Database access with Spring Data.md

 **Problema**
 A maioria das aplicações precisa interagir com um banco de dados para armazenar e recuperar dados.
 No entanto, antes de se comunicar com o banco de dados, é necessário configurá-lo na aplicação.

+**Solution**
+To configure a relational database with Spring Boot, you can add *spring-boot-starter-data-jpa* and the relational database driver dependency in the pom.xml of you application.
+Additionally, you need to supply the database details (fornecer os detalhes do banco de dados), such as database username, password, driver class, and connection URL.

+The provided details are sufficient for Spring Boot to configure the data source in the application.

+Para validar o data source criado, podemos definir um caso de teste que verifica o tipo do datasource e o banco de dados subjacente.

+**Listing 3.3 Unit Test to validate the data source details**

+Neste caso de teste, utilizamos o *autowired* para injetar a instância do *DataSource* e verificamos que o nome da classe do datasource é *com.zaxxer.hikari.HikariDataSource* e que o nome do produto do banco de dados é *MySQL*.